kostacie/java-projects/README.md

 This is a web app which allows to store a list of books.
 MVC architectural pattern, DAO for connection to MySQL database and JSP/JSTL are used.
 Functionality of the app is an opportunity to access the list of books, add new ones, modify or delete them.
 - ### DemoRest
 Training with Spring Boot & CRUD operations.
+- ### -NoName- App
+  It's planned to create a client-server app that produces/consumes json messages and modifies data.